 How to Apply for Scholarships

-The scholarship application for the 2020–2021 academic year will open on August 1, 2019, and the deadline to apply is December 15, 2019 for new freshmen and current students or May 1, 2020 for new transfer students.
+The scholarship application for the 2020–2021 academic year will open on August 1, 2019, and the deadline to apply is December 15, 2019 for new freshmen and current students or June 1, 2020 for new transfer & graduate students.
 This one application will put you into consideration for any of our 600+ scholarships that you are eligible for.

 - To complete the University's scholarship application, new students must be admitted to Tennessee Tech.
 The admissions application for Fall 2020 opens on August 1, 2019.